“From ‘Big’ Dream to ‘Great’ Dream:

 In addition to the rough parallel between the myth and my own dreams and life experiences, I made decisions along the way that fit into the requirements of the larger mandate.
 One decision I made, which fits into my thesis about great dreams, was to make the story of my wounding and subsequent healing, however partial, public.
 That is, I offered the story to the community in the form of a book, in whose collective psyche this story is still unfolding down a myriad of individual paths of enactment.

 Like Jung, I understand that a dream becomes a big dream by arresting the momentum of the individual's ego-defined trajectory, and by depicting a deeper, sacred course more aligned with the Self.
 However, I believe that the big dream becomes a great dream as the individual chooses a course of action that aligns himself with the myth's unfolding agenda, and takes the dream into the world, thus providing a lived-out solution that can be witnessed and shared.
-In the community's recognition of its value, do we have a dream that extends beyond the individual's personal history and narrow interests, and becomes a chapter in the collective story of our becoming.
+In the community's recognition of its value, we bring a dream into the world that extends beyond the individual's personal history and narrow interests, and becomes a chapter in the collective story of our becoming.